blog.thms.uk

 RAILS_ENV=production bin/tootctl search deploy --only statuses

 Particularly the second command can run for many hours (it ran about 18 hours on my tiny, single user instance), so I recommend using something like tmux to ensure it doesn't stop if you get disconnected, as well as running it during off-peak hours, if possible.
+You might want to run them with a lower priority, too, to ensure the rest of the system remains stable:

 This patch also greatly extends Mastodon's existing advanced search syntax.
 Here are the details on the new operators.
 All can be inverted by prefixing them with -, except for before:, after:, scope:, and sort:.